DillonB07/TheBlackDomeServer/README.md

 - `optionId`: `string`
   - The id of the option that the player is voting for.
 This should match the `id` field of one option from a `poll.options` data type.
-- `clientType`: `string`
-  - The type of client sending the message.
-This should always be `"player"`.
 - `type`: `string`
   - The data type.
 This should always be `"vote"`.
 - `pollId`: `string`